-- All vessel hulls, submerged construction equipment, and mooring lines used in or transported from the lower Hudson Estuary or East River will be carefully inspected and washed with freshwater prior to moving to a different waterbody. - If a Chinese mitten crab is caught, do not release it back to the water.
-Keep it and freeze it (preserve in alcohol if it cannot be frozen). - Make a report within 48 hours of catch that includes photos and location information to isinfo@dec.ny.gov or 518-402-9425.
+- All vessel hulls, submerged construction equipment, and mooring lines used in or transported from the lower Hudson Estuary will be carefully inspected and washed with freshwater prior to moving to a different waterbody. - If a Chinese mitten crab is caught, it will not be released back to the water.
+It will be kept and frozen (preserved in alcohol if it cannot be frozen). - Make a report within 48 hours of catch that includes photos and location information to isinfo@dec.ny.gov or 518-402-9425.